-Ride for Rations 2019 is a fund-raising initiative that involves non-competitive 2 days of cycling.
+Ride for Rations 2021 is a fund-raising initiative involving non-competitive cycling.

-The residents are means assessed by the outreach of Sunlove Abode for Intellectually Infirmed Ltd, a public registered charity.
+The residents are assessed by Sunlove Abode for Intellectually Infirmed Ltd, a public registered charity.
 The funds raised will be transmitted to Sunlove Abode for Intellectually Infirmed who will be the custodian of the funds and ensure they are used for the above purposes.

 Each participant must pay the registration fees as mentioned in point 7 below.

 RfR participants are encouraged to participate in the rations distribution at either of the following between April and September: Chai Chee, Hougang, Marsiling, Woodlands or Whampoa subject to the prevailing safe management measures guidelines.